FermentAI/Fermentation-Station/README.md

 - [ ] figure out scheme to wrap the model around, so then is easy to change the backend and update the frontend
 - [ ] set up frontend in a model-agnostic way
 - [ ] widgets or dashboard to change inputs and visualize outputs?

+## Future Works:
+- Data-driven vs model-driven?
+Maybe you only have data and want to create an ML model for the fermentation process, completely substituting ODEs.
+- Allow the user to include their bioreactor build in the simulation and distinguish if parts are broken.

 ## Resources:
 - dashboard / user interface: https://www.streamlit.io